Alicloud-Academy/function-compute/raytracer/README.md

 # Deploying the Code

-Take a look at the contents of the `s.yaml` file: you will need to change the `image` field towards the bottom of the file.
+Take a look at the contents of the `s.yaml` file (in the `fc-raytrace` directory): you will need to change the `image` field towards the bottom of the file.
 It looks like this:

 ```yaml
 customContainerConfig: